 Enjoy your week, T-Town.

-Kimmy is a 2-3-year-old female Pitbull terrier mix.
-This gorgeous pup is the Humane Society of West Alabama’s Pet of the Week!
+This beautiful lady is Boots, a short-haired tuxedo cat with cute white whiskers.
+Boots is the Humane Society of West Alabama’s Pet of the Week!

 Lots of fun things are happening this month at the Tuscaloosa Public Library - for all ages.
 Here is the TPL's lineup for the month of October: